isomerpages/nlb-biblioasia/articles-archive/features/_posts/2019-07-31-post-Doctor, Doctor!: Singapore’s Medical Services.md

 At the age of six, he finally met Ratnam the surgeon who had made his birth a reality.
 “He asked me some questions, like ‘How have you been doing?’
 He was quite friendly and treated me very nicely… When I was young, I was quite shy, but he made me laugh so I felt very comfortable with him”.

 Given a choice, though, Samuel would rather not have been Singapore’s first test-tube baby.
 “It’s so that I would not get so much unwanted attention”, he rued.
-As recently as 2015, he was in the spotlight again, as his profile was included in Singapore’s official SG50 book, Living the Singapore Story.
+As recently as 2015, he was in the spotlight again, as his profile was included in Singapore’s official SG50 book, *Living the Singapore Story*.

 Access to Ratnam’s September 1997 interview with the Oral History Centre is restricted, so his views on Samuel and other subjects cannot be quoted here for now.
 But fellow doctor Tow Siang Hwa, who handpicked Ratnam to succeed him at KK Hospital from 1969, can shed light on how skilful Ratnam was.
 Speaking in July 1997, Tow recalled: “S.S.
 Ratnam was my handpicked trainee… He was intelligent and had the makings of a professor”.
 In 1969, when Tow left KK Hospital to start his own practice, he told Ratnam: “Ratnam, I am going to leave, but you will succeed me.